pklopping/linuxcnc-ethercat-basics/basic_digital_outputs/basic_digital_outputs.md

 * [LinuxCNC Ethercat Setup](#linuxcnc-ethercat-setup)
 * [Basic Digital Outputs](#basic-digital-outputs2)

+## Goal

+Construct a basic "hello world" blinking light with a Beckhoff EL2008 and LinuxCNC.

+# TODO: Include gif of the blinking LED

 ## Required Reading

 I'm not your real dad, I have no authority over you.
 But if you're starting out your journey into LinuxCNC it would do you well to grok the resources I've linked above and especially below.
 Some of these felt buried and hard to discover, so I'm doing my best to bring them to light.